Vince-0/MSTeams-FreePBX/README.md

 Operating system version and distribution options.

+See [Unit-Testing.md](Unit-Testing.md) for the CI/CD pipeline setup, current ShellCheck status, and the phased roadmap for adding BATS unit tests and regression guards.

 ### `--upgrade-asterisk` mode

 Add an `--upgrade-asterisk` mode to `MSTeams-FreePBX-Install.sh` that upgrades (or downgrades) the running Asterisk installation to a specified major version, then automatically applies the `ms_signaling_address` PJSIP patch to the newly installed version.